hackyguru/privacyai/README.md

 The client will be available at `http://localhost:3001` with:
 - 💬 ChatGPT-style interface
 - 📊 Real-time Waku status indicator
-- 🧪 Testing tools for manual responses
+- 🤖 Real AI responses via Ollama integration
 - 💾 Session persistence via localStorage

 ### 3. Chat with Decentralized AI